-SUMMARY OF STAFF RECOMMENDATION: Staff recommends approval of the proposed project with ten (10) special conditions regarding geotechnical engineering consultants' recommendations, landscaping and erosion control, removal of vegetation assumption of risk, drainage and polluted runoff control, color restriction, future improvements, removal of excavated material, offer to dedicate open space, and lighting restrictions.
+SUMMARY OF STAFF RECOMMENDATION

+Staff recommends approval of the proposed project with 10 special conditions regarding 1) geology recommendations, 2) landscaping and erosion control, 3) removal of vegetation 4) assumption of risk, 5) drainage and polluted runoff control, 6) color and design restriction, 7) future improvements, 8) removal of excavated material, 9) lighting restrictions, and 10) pool drainage and monitoring.

-The subject parcel is bisected by De Butts Terrace, so that one portion of the parcel is located to the south and one portion is north of De Butts Terrace.
-Further, the project site is also located on a ridge above Escondido Canyon and just north of Winding Way, in the City of Malibu.
-While no streams cross the site and no environmentally sensitive habitat area has been identified upon the subject site, the Escondido Canyon and the Escondido Canyon Creek blueline stream are located directly to the west and below the ridge upon which the site is located.
-These areas, including Escondido Canyon and Escondido Canyon Creek, have been designated as an environmentally sensitive habitat area.
-Staff further notes that the site is subject not only to the risk of wildfire present throughout the Santa Monica Mountains, but is also to an unusual degree of geologic hazards (landslide, earthquake fault, and expansive soils).
+The project site is a vacant parcel located on a ridgeline above Escondido Canyon and is just north of Winding Way in the City of Malibu (Exhibits 1,2).
+The subject parcel is bisected by De Butts Terrace, such that one portion of the parcel is located to the south and one portion to the north of De Butts Terrace.
+Topography of the subject parcel consists primarily of steep hillside terrain.
+The project site is subject to a risk of wildfire present throughout the Santa Monica Mountains, and is also subject to an unusual degree of geologic hazards (landslide, earthquake fault, and expansive soils).
 As a result, the geotechnical engineering consultants have made specific recommendations regarding the proposed development to ensure site stability.